graysoncraw/FortniteBalls/README.md

 FortniteBalls is a fun little discord bot project that I started working on to improve my JS skills and learn how to make bots.

-It will consist of 5 main functions using API's and a database:
+It consists of 5 main functions using API's and a database:

 <ul>
   <li>Daily Shop (✅)</li>